nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 * Have patience, persistence, and discipline
 * Be creative
 * Have self-confidence and pride in your work

+### Self Assessments

+Students will conduct **self assessments** as well as be evaluated by the professor at midterm and the end of the semester.
+Any action without reflection is meaningless.
+Real learning only occurs as part of a reflective process.
+Reflection is studying your own practice as seriously as you study anything.
+It involves thinking about why, what, and how you create something.

 ### Evaluation & Grading